vseryakov/alpinejs-app/docs/src/directives.md

 ## Directive: **x-shtml**

-Safe version of html directive by using sanitizer, it must be installed as `app.sanitizer`, the lib and bootstrap bunxdles incluse it
+Safe version of html directive by using sanitizer, only the `lib` and `bootstrap` bundles include it